Devam-032/ros2_humble_odometry_and_control/README.md

-# Kinematics and Twist Message Practice 🚀
+# Advanced Kinematics and Odometry Practice 🚀

 ## Overview
-This repository contains implementations and practice scripts based on key learnings in mobile robotics and ROS 2.
+Explore a hands-on repository focused on practical scripts and concepts in mobile robotics and ROS 2.
+This collection emphasizes real-world applications and strengthens core skills in robotics.
 The content is enhanced with additional scripts to deepen understanding and practical skills in ROS 2.

 ## Key Learnings
 ### Kinematics 🧮